wcjohnson/redux-components/docs/Advanced/ObservableSelector.md

 - An observable selector is what is sometimes called a "hot observable" -- it never calls `observer.complete()`.
 It also never calls `observer.error()`, even if your selector throws an error.

-- Observable selectors assume conformance with the Redux contract, and therefore use shallow (`===`) equality to detect changes.
+- Observable selectors assume conformance with the Redux contract, and therefore use identity (`===`) comparison to detect changes.
 Your Redux stores are expected to return unequal objects when changes are made.

-- Your component must be mounted to a stored before you may subscribe to observable selectors.
+- Your component must be mounted to a store before you may subscribe to observable selectors.